markyanjunch/LaLiga-2020-21/README.md

 By clicking on the "see detail" buttons, you can see detailed information of the league/the corresponding team.
 ![](images/league.jpg)
 ![](images/team.jpg)
-By clicking on "See all players in <team_name>" button in each team detail page, a list of all the players in the team will be shown with their statistics and information.
+By clicking on "See all players in <team_name>" button on each team detail page, a list of all the players in the team will be shown with their statistics and information.
 ![](images/all_player.jpg)
 You also have the option to look at individual players by clicking on their names in the tree structure.
 ![](images/player.jpg)